 I created the “Travellers’ Tales” section earlier this year to give other travellers an opportunity to talk about their travels.
 Today I would like to introduce you to Erin Southerland, a writer and wellness coach based in Pittsburgh, USA.
-Visit her blog at “Travel Well With Erin” .
+She blogs at “Travel Well With Erin” .

 I would love to hear about your travels too.
 Go to “Travellers’ Tales” , fill in the quick questionnaire and email it to me with your blog links.